GuilhermeGonzalez/Ping-Coming-Soon-Page/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this Coming Soon page and get it looking as close to the design as possible.